bayespecon.models.base.SpatialModel

 Return a model-selection decision from Bayesian LM test results.

-Implements the decision tree from Koley and Bera [2024] (the Bayesian analogue of the classical stge_kb procedure in Anselin et al. [1996]).
-The decision logic depends on the current model type and the pattern of significant tests:
+Implements the decision tree from Koley and Bera [2024] (the Bayesian analogue of the classical stge_kb procedure in Anselin et al. [1996]), adapted for panel models following Elhorst [2014] when invoked on a panel subclass.
+See the cross-sectional / panel-specific docstrings on the leaf classes for the full set of branches consulted.

 Parameters: